-After completing his schooling from the Rajkumar College in Rajkot, Karni did his MBS and then worked for a few years with Bajaj Auto and later HDFC bank.
+After completing his schooling from the Rajkumar College in Rajkot, Karni did his MBS (Master in Business Studies) and then worked for a few years with Bajaj Auto and later HDFC bank.

 Features of the palace complex –

 The 12 acre land that belongs to Narendra Singhji now comprises of the heritage hotel, a swimming pool and sprawling lawns.
-There is also their CBSE school and the farmlands that lie adjoining the hotel rooms.
-Another major section of the place is the residence of the current family with its surrounding mango orchards.
+There is also their CBSE school and the farmlands that lie adjoining the hotel premises.
+Another major section of the place is the residence of the current family, with its surrounding mango orchards.

 The Heritage hotel –